 Recently I found an article published in 1996, with some interesting conclusions about the effect of mixing energy on slurry properties.
-The article, in fact concludes that mixing energy is not as important as shear rate.
+The article, in fact, concludes that mixing energy is not as important as shear rate.

 - At equal mixing energies, direct comparisons between the different devices (laboratory blender or field equipment) never led to matching results.
 In all cases, the differences among mixing devices were much more pronounced than the differences among various levels of mixing energy.

-- As the shear rate increases, the yield point declines dramatically at the lower shear rates, and then tends to increase.
+- As the shear rate increases, the yield point declines dramatically at the lower shear rates and then tends to increase.

 - Shear rate is far more important than mixing energy in controlling slurry properties.

-Recently, I personally experienced the difference between laboratory and field equipment for a small cement slurry volume.
-In this case, the “standard” additional mixing energy calculation was done and applied in the laboratory slurry preparation.
+Recently, I experienced the difference between laboratory and field equipment for a small cement slurry volume.
+In this case, the ‘standard’ additional mixing energy calculation was done and applied in the laboratory slurry preparation.
 All test protocols were followed for both the pilot testing and testing using field mix water.
 All slurry properties were in range for CT cementing and as intended.

-As the article concludes “The cement mixing process is not completely understood.
-The various cement types and large number of additives contribute significantly to the complexity”.
+“The cement mixing process is not completely understood.
+The various cement types and a large number of additives contribute significantly to the complexity”.

 Please take a look at the article and share your opinion or experiences

-Lookig forward to your feedback
+Looking forward to your feedback